MR-Linac: Precision Radiation Therapy Cancer Treatment Comes to Providence

 While the radiation beam is on, the MR-Linac is constantly capturing images of your surrounding organs.
 If your tumor or surrounding organs move past the area allowed by your doctor the radiation beam automatically pauses.
 When the target moves back into the allowed area the radiation beam automatically turns back on.
 This allows you to get the best amount of radiation to the correct location.

-Every patient will have a different treatment plan, but the length of treatment sessions are usually thirty minutes to three hours, given three to five times a week, over a week or two-week long course.
+Every patient will have a different treatment plan, but the length of treatment sessions are usually thirty minutes to one hour, given three to five times a week, over a week or two-week long course.

 Talk with your doctor regarding your specific treatment plan and activities.